Vitamin B 12 deficiency is more prevalent in regions of world with higher percentage of vegetarians, vegans and aging population – WHO Study

 - Multiple Sclerosis (International Journal of Preventive Medicine 2012).

 - Brain shrinkage and Neurodegenerative disorders like Parkinson’s disease and Alzheimer’s disease.

 The above mentioned Neurological problems are described by various mechanisms…

-- Vitamin B 12 regulates synthesis and maintenance of Myelin Sheath (covering of nerve cells), responsible for protection of neuron and transmission of nerve impulses.
-So reduced level of vitaminB12 may lead to demyelination of nerve cells leading to axonal damage.
+1. Vitamin B 12 regulates synthesis and maintenance of Myelin Sheath (covering of nerve cells), responsible for protection of neuron and transmission of nerve impulses.
+Reduced level of vitaminB12 may lead to demyelination of nerve cells leading to axonal damage.